 - Connections to default locators

-The default geodatabase is a convenient repository for data created in your project.
-It helps to keep your project resources organized.
-However, you can store output data in a geodatabase other than the default geodatabase.
+The default geodatabase is a convenient repository for geoprocessing output files created in your project.
+However, you can save output files to other geodatabases as well.

 Project name and location